harshal-dupare/Algorithms/README.md

  `Issues`

-:: Some of the alogorithms are not stable and may behave badly if improper format of input is given.
+:: Some of the algorithms are not stable and may behave badly if improper format of input is given.